Voigt transformations in retrospect: missed opportunities?: Another derivation of Voigt transformations

-Poincar\'{e}'s reasoning was more formal and mathematical.
-He makes a complete analysis of the Lorentz's group including not only the boosts, but also the spatial rotations and gets $\lambda(V)=1$ from the group theory.
 Note that the multiplication law (\ref{eq57}) first appeared in Poincar\'{e}'s May 1905 letter to Lorentz \cite{49}.
 Einstein in \cite{1} doesn't provide this multiplication law in its full generality --- he considers only mutually inverse transformations with $V_1=-V_2$.

 In fact, both derivations of $\lambda(V)=1$ implicitly assume spatial isotropy.
 Although natural, this is not the most general possibility.
 So let us go ahead without this assumption and see what gems were thrown overboard by Einstein and Poincar\'{e} when insisting on it.